 An attendee can click on the drop-down box of the ticket type they wish to purchase.

-They are then able to click the discount that applies to them, so if you were a student, you would be able to select the ‘Concession Ticket’.
+They are then able to click the discount that applies to them.
+So if you were a student, you would be able to select the “Concession Ticket”.

-Eventbrite offers a number of different ways you can apply discounts to your tickets.
-Each discount type has its own function, allowing you to offer the right discount, to the right person, at the right time.
+Eventbrite offers a number of different ways you can apply discounts to your online ticket sales – useful when selling tickets for a single event or using a multi-event promo code.
+Each discount type has its own function, allowing you to offer the right discount to the right person at the right time.